|Resource||Zinc (Zn), Lead (Pb), Silver (Ag), Gold (Au), Copper (Cu)|

 |Resource estimates and production estimates|

-The committee provides a forum for effective communication between all stakeholders and community consultation and feedback on issues relating to the mining operations in the area.
+In February 2018, the Strathalbyn Community Consultative Committee (SCCC) endorsed a series of informative posters describing the main risks and actions identified within the 2017 Mine Closure PEPR.
+The Committee provides a forum for effective communication between all stakeholders and community consultation and feedback on issues relating to the mining operations in the area.

 For more information, contact: